w3c/did-test-suite/README.md

 ### Creating a config file
 An example local configuration for the test suite.
 To use:

-1. Copy this file to one called config.json.
+1. Copy the file config.json.example to a new file called config.json.
 2. Modify the file and replace with appropriate values for your system.
-3. the generator should be a path to your binary.

 ```
 {